ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.openknx/README.md

 If you have different DPT Subtypes for the GA and in the communication objets that use this GA, then the ETS seems to use the DPT Type with the lowest number.
 In this case manually ensure that all fields are using the same datatype.

 ### Frames per sec
 This settings protects the KNX bus from data flooding by limiting data frames to a certain rate.
 Not sent frames are put into a fifo buffer.
+If you experience disconnects from your KNX IP Gateway then increase this number.

 ### Alias
 KNX devices can have ga's for state feedback that belong to a commanding ga.
 Some applications like certain VIS widgets expect a combined status and actuation object.
 You can combine these states into one alias by using a separate alias id to write to and another to read from.
 The menu helps to create a matching pair according to the naming convention with the given filtering rule.